Story Time for Preschoolers

 - There are familiar and unfamiliar words.

-- Stories have a beginning, a middle, and ending.
+- Stories have a beginning, a middle, and an end.

-All of these are emergent literacy skills — important building blocks toward the day when they'll read independently.
-How can you encourage further development of these skills?
-Just keep reading aloud.
+All of these are early literacy skills — important building blocks toward the day when they'll read by themselves.
+How can you support development of these skills?
+Keep reading aloud.

-Choosing lots of different books to read aloud will build your preschooler's vocabulary, and help your child learn about different topics and understand how stories are structured and what characters do in them.
-Your child also will learn that:
+Picking many different books to read aloud will build your preschooler's vocabulary, and help your child learn about different topics.
+Your child will learn that:

 - Letters in a specific order form a word.